FHA mortgage rates are dropping

 Because the FHA insures lenders against loss, recently, FHA mortgage rates have been lower than rates for non-insured, comparable conventional loans.

-Many FHA mortgage lenders now quote rates in the 3s, with few or no accompanying closing costs.
-It's an excellent time to explore your FHA options.Click to see today's rates (May 27th, 2016)
+Many FHA mortgage lenders now quote rates in the high 3s, with few or no accompanying closing costs.
+It’s an excellent time to explore your FHA options.Verify your FHA MIP removal eligibility

 For homeowners with an existing FHA mortgage, today’s mortgage rates are an excellent opportunity to make use of the FHA’s special refinance program, the FHA Streamline Refinance.